yurixahri/LiliumFS/README.md

 A random generated key (its name should be salt, i'm just lazy to change), that use for hashing account password and sessionId.
 This key will be generated one when you first run the program.
 ### accounts
 A list of created account, can be customized in admin panel.
-### files and folders
+### files and directories
 Holding the list of source that you add from the admin panel, can be customized in admin panel.
-Each folder has 4 types of permissions: See, Download, Upload, Delete.
+Each directory has 4 types of permissions: See, Download, Upload, Delete.
 Each file has 2 types of permissions: See and Download.
 Each permission can be customized as "Anyone", "No One", "Any account" or Selected accounts.
 ### virtual
-A list of virtual root, each virtual root has 2 types of permissions: See and Download, and each can has it own files and folders list.
+A list of virtual root, each virtual root has 2 types of permissions: See and Download, and each can has it own files and directories list.

 *Side note: Because i reserved /__/, /_app/, /_static/ for api, if you name your source or virtual directory like one of them, it will be skip and just call the api.*

 # How to build
 To build this project, please install msys2 and get the lasted [mingw-w64-x86_64-qt6-base](https://packages.msys2.org/packages/mingw-w64-x86_64-qt6-base) and [mingw-w64-x86_64-qt6-static](https://packages.msys2.org/packages/mingw-w64-x86_64-qt6-static), this is a static build project.
-Get the lasted [qcoro](https://github.com/qcoro/qcoro), extract it to a folder, open msys2 mingw64 terminal in the folder and run:
+Get the lasted [qcoro](https://github.com/qcoro/qcoro), extract it to a directory, open msys2 mingw64 terminal in the directory and run:
 ```
 mkdir build
 cd build